infracost/docs/docs/guides/actions_migration.md

 The comment action includes a `behavior` and a `target` attribute.

 Behavior describes how and when comments should be posted; we support four options:
 - `update`: Create a single comment and update it on changes.
 This is the "quietest" option.
-The GitHub comments UI shows what/when changed when the comment is updated.
+The GitHub comments UI shows [what/when changed](https://docs.github.com/en/communities/moderating-comments-and-conversations/tracking-changes-in-a-comment) when the comment is updated.
 Pull request followers will only be notified on the comment create (not updates), and the comment will stay at the same location in the comment history.
 - `delete-and-new`: Delete previous cost estimate comments and create a new one.
 Pull request followers will be notified on each comment.
 - `hide-and-new`: Minimize previous cost estimate comments and create a new one.
 Pull request followers will be notified on each comment.
 - `new`: Create a new cost estimate comment.
 Pull request followers will be notified on each comment.

-The `target-type` describes where the commented should be posted against, which can be either `pull-request` (default) or `commit`.
+The `target-type` describes where the comment should be posted against, which can be either `pull-request` (default) or `commit`.

 ## Migration guide